yanzhi-enso/shorts-factory/photo-editor.md

 ## Overview

-This document outlines the implementation plan for the Image Generation Modal in the ToolBoxBlock component.
-The modal provides users with three different ways to generate or add images to their project using OpenAI's image generation APIs.
+This document outlines the implementation plan for the Element Generation Modal in the ElementImageList component.
+The modal provides users with three different ways to generate or add element images to their project using OpenAI's image generation APIs.

 ## Background Context

-The modal is triggered when users click on an empty ToolBoxBlock (no src provided) in the RemakeTab.
-It integrates with existing OpenAI image generation APIs to provide three distinct image creation workflows:
+The modal is triggered when users click on the "Add Element Image" button in the ElementImageList component in the RemakeTab.
+It integrates with existing OpenAI image generation APIs to provide three distinct element image creation workflows:

 1. **Text-to-Image & Image Extension** - Generate images from text prompts or extend existing images
 2. **Image Inpainting** - Edit specific parts of images using masks and prompts